Lately we’ve been talking a lot about how to sell different types of digital products – and video is more relevant than ever!

 Although video streaming is the modern standard, and videos tend to have large file sizes that can be time-consuming for customers to download, you may decide to give your customers the option to download the videos they’ve paid for, so they can enjoy them offline as well.

 In terms of most video sharing platforms, as well as downloadable videos, .MP4 is the most widely supported industry standard.
-For a full 1080p HD .MP4 video, you’re looking at specifications of a H.264 codec (video compression standard), an AAC audio codec, a resolution of 1920×1080 pixels, and one of the standard aspect ratios of either 4:3 or 16:9.
+For a full 1080p HD .MP4 video, you’re looking at specifications of a H.264 codec (video compression standard), an AAC audio codec, and a resolution of 1920×1080 pixels.
 The frame rate you use should match that of your source video, meaning that if you record your video at 30 frames per second (fps), your exported video should match.
 You can find extra guidance on video specifications for YouTube here, and Vimeo here.

 If you decide to offer additional formats, some standards include .MP3 for audio and .PDF for transcripts.
 To host your MP3s, you can use audio sharing platforms like SoundCloud, which allow you to easily embed unlisted tracks onto your web pages.
 You can also distribute audio versions of your content through platforms like Spotify, Amazon, Google Play, and podcasting platforms like Libsyn and Podbean.